openSUSE-Rust/roast/README.md

 > [!NOTE]
 > One can use `outfile` flag to hard code the FULL filename.

+#### Changelog generation

+Optionally, you can pass a value to `changesgenerate`, either `true` or `false`.

+If set to `true`, one must provide a value to `changesauthor`.
+This is to create a timestamp + author as a changelog header.
+This contains a record of who generated the tarball.
+There is an optional `changesemail` flag that you can use to pass an email address as well.

+Just below the changelog header are the list of commit summaries from the git repository.
+The list starts from the target revision until the most recent tag.
+If there is no tag at all, it starts from the target revision until the first initial commit.

+The resulting changelog filename is based on the resulting filename of the generated tarball e.g. `source.tar.zst` will have a changelog filename of `source.changes`.
+You can hard-code a full filename by passing a value to `changesoutfile`.

 ## Raw - How it works